chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ## Implicit Streams
-We call implicit streams the ones that are defined in terms of their own merit and not with procedures that generate elements one by one like `fib-gen` that we have seen above.
+We call implicit streams the ones that are defined in terms of their own merit and not with procedures that generate elements one by one like `fib-gen` and `integers-starting-from` that we have seen above.

 Let's see an example, we want to define a stream of powers of two and find the fifth one which is 16.